-Luigi himself if based on a Fiat 500, but the cars in the ride are manufactured by the fiction Frizzante car company, inspired by vehicles like the Fiat Jolly or Autobianchi Bianchina.
+Luigi is based on a Fiat 500, but the cars in the ride are manufactured by the fictional Frizzante car company, inspired by vehicles like the Fiat Jolly or Autobianchi Bianchina.
 Each one sports a unique paint job.
 Half are done up as girls and half as mustached guys.

 In case you're wondering what "rollickin'" means, it means exuberantly lively and amusing or to behave in a carefree way.